charlierobin/xojo-emoji-module/README.md

 A very basic level of optimisation has been done, I think the thing is good enough for a user interactive desktop app.
 On the other hand, if you want to clean up millions of strings in one go, I suspect there would be a need for quite a bit more work to get more speed out of the thing.

-The module uses the latest data file from the [Unicode Consortium](https://home.unicode.org), which has some new emojis which have not yet been implmented into macOS. ( Like the pinched fingers one in the JSON example above; as of the date of writing, March 2020. ) I don’t think this is a huge issue.
+The module uses the latest data file from the [Unicode Consortium](https://home.unicode.org), which has some new emojis which have not yet been implemented into macOS. ( Like the pinched fingers one in the JSON example above; as of the date of writing, March 2020. ) I don’t think this is a huge issue.
 But if it was, you would either filter by version, or just get the previous version of the data from the [Unicode Consortium](https://home.unicode.org) and use that instead.

 For instance: